-Participants were encouraged to move from their perceptions of the federal contracting system to describing their experience with the system.
+Participants were encouraged to move from their perceptions of the federal contracting system to describe their experience with the system.
 Additionally, this section provided space to discuss the challenges of working within the federal contracting system.
 Participants recorded their experiences, reflections, and challenges on the virtual Miro board, which can be seen in Figure 2: What is working now?
 What could be working?
-Miro Board Screenshot in Appendix A. The main theme that arose from this activity was that it is not easy to work and/or find contracting opportunities with DOI.
+Miro Board Screenshot in Appendix A. The main theme that arose from this activity was that large companies could dedicate time and resources to bidding low and frequently, whereas small businesses cannot afford to dedicate continual resources to the application process.